Toronto's Bike Share system has grown substantially over the past

 we can count how many of these unique IDs there are in the ridership

-and 2020.
-It is unclear whether Bike Share Toronto stores bikes
+data.
+It is unclear to us whether Bike Share Toronto stores bikes

 Number of Bikes in Operation